Prasarana Malaysia: Station naming rights program

 In an effort to increase revenue beyond advertising and fare collection, Prasarana Malaysia Berhad has introduced a new "station naming rights program", in which brands and companies will bid for a chance to rename and rebrand any selected stations owned by Prasarana for a fee.
 This program runs in tandem with the infrastructure plan to promote the use of public transport and to improve facilities and services through the rebranding and upgrading of the stations.

 GGICO (Dubai Metro) is example of the first project in the world to start the similar program.
 This step has been followed by Vodafone–Sol (Madrid Metro) and Atlantic Avenue–Barclays Center (New York City Subway).

 The prefix name of the station will be given to the successful bidder and the bidder has a right on the elements around the stations such as station area, route maps, pamphlets and brochures, operator website and also the train destination announcement.
 According to the source of Prasarana Malaysia, the original name of the station is fixed to indicate the location of the station.

 First of its kind in Southeast Asia, the first three pilot projects on LRT and monorail stations have been accomplished, namely the AirAsia-Bukit Bintang Monorail station, Bank Rakyat-Bangsar LRT station and KL Gateway-Universiti LRT station has been launched on 10 October 2015.
-KL Gateway is the major redevelopment of Kampung Kerinchi into premium residential, shopping mall & office tower by Suez Capital, a local property development.Why Are LRT Stations Being Rebranded And Renamed Like 'Bank Rakyat-Bangsar'?
+KL Gateway is the major redevelopment of Kampung Kerinchi into premium residential, shopping mall & office tower by Suez Capital, a local property development.

 On 1 May 2017, the CGC-Glenmarie LRT station became the fourth station renamed under the Station Naming Rights programme.

-On 11 July 2017 (a week before the launching of the MRT Sungai Buloh-Kajang Line Phase 2 operations), another four stations joined under the programme, namely Pavilion Damansara Heights-Pusat Bandar Damansara, Manulife-Semantan, Pavilion Kuala Lumpur-Bukit Bintang and AEON-Maluri.
+On 11 July 2017, a week before the launching of the MRT Sungai Buloh-Kajang Line Phase 2 operations, another four stations joined under the programme, namely Pavilion Damansara Heights-Pusat Bandar Damansara, Manulife-Semantan, Pavilion Kuala Lumpur-Bukit Bintang and AEON-Maluri.

+On 29 May 2023, the KL Sentral LRT station was renamed as KL Sentral redONE in a five-year deal with redONE Network Sdn Bhd.